Mealman1551/ArchivedDataCodec/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at nathandubuy4@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.

+## Who can't collaborate?

+Individuals with a history of theft, burglary, manslaughter, murder, sexual offenses, racism, or pedophilia are strictly prohibited from contributing to any ADC project by Mealman1551, whether hosted on GitHub, GitLab, or any other platform.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.

+---

+###### &copy; 2025 contributor-covenant.org

+###### &copy; 2025 Mealman1551